A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Algorithm development and verification based on a synthetic signal

 \end{linenomath} where $M$ is the first mode considered in the reconstruction and $N$ is the total number of modes.
 This approach is referred to as \emph{conventional EMD denoising}, see \cite{kopsinis2008empirical, kopsinis2009development}.

-The most difficult part of the approach concerns the choice of the number of modes to be disregarded in the reconstruction, which is strongly dependent on the specific problem and on the noise characteristics.
-In this sense, some considerations can be made based on the synthetic signal without the background noise.
-It is worth noticing that this signal cannot be treated with the classical EMD, since it does not contain sufficient maxima or minima to start the sifting cycles.
-Nevertheless, the problem can be overcome by adding the artificial noise and applying the EEMD to the resulting signals.
+The most difficult part of the approach concerns the choice of the number of modes to be accounted for and disregarded in the reconstruction, a choice that is strongly dependent on the specific problem and on the noise characteristics.
+In this regard, some considerations can be made based on the synthetic signal without the background noise.
+It is worth noticing that this synthetic signal cannot be treated with the classical EMD, since it does not contain sufficient maxima or minima to start the sifting cycles.
+Nevertheless, the problem can be overcome by performing the EEMD.
 For the reader's convenience, the signals without and with the background noise are shown in Figure \ref{fig:EEMD_Synthetic_EEMD_Comparisons}(a) and (b) respectively, and the corresponding EEMDs with $N_a$=0.1 and $N_e$=1000 are shown in Figure \ref{fig:EEMD_Synthetic_EEMD_Comparisons}(c) and (d) respectively.